graphcore/poplibs/README.md

-# Building PopLibs Externally (e.g. from Github Repo)
+# Building PopLibs Externally

+This applies when building from the PopLibs GitHub Repository.

 Note that only Ubuntu 18.04 is supported for building PopLibs externally.